heraclixus/Fluid-Simulation3D/README.md

 ### Physics-Informed Neural Operator

 Now that a baseline model is up and running for the 3-D problem, now we try to make it better by explicitly accounting for the boundary condition.
 This results in the Physics-Informed Neural Operator model (PINO).
 The key is to add physics-informed loss based on Boundary condition and the 3D Navier-Stokes equation.

+From the PINO paper: neural operators cannot perfectly approximate the ground-truth operator when only coarse-resolution training data is provided.

 ### Turbulence
 TODO